Secrets And Lies Of The 40 Greatest Spies In World History

 In reality: Potential leader of a Soviet spy ring

 Anthony Blunt was a widely respected art historian and intellectual.
 But during his time at Cambridge, he may have been responsible for recruiting members of the Cambridge Five spy ring that fed secrets to the Soviet Union.
+(He insisted that he himself was recruited.)

+Throughout and after WWII, as members of Britain's MI5, Blunt and his colleagues passed a great deal of confidential information to the Soviets.
 He was later found out and secretly confessed to being a spy in exchange for immunity.
 When the information became public in 1979, he was stripped of his knighthood and died four years later in ignominy.

 11. Allan Pinkerton